klehman-rally/bldeif/README.txt

          In those cases set ShowVCSData property in the Jenkins config file to False.

-  Appendix A  - Configuration file editing
+  Appendix A:  Configuration file editing
                 --------------------------
      The Agile Central bldeif connector for Jenkins uses a text file in the YAML format.
      For complete information, consult the web page at www.yaml.org/start.html or any of the